IMF chief warns world economy risks "lost decade"

 The former French finance minister was speaking at the start of a two-day visit in China.
 Her meetings are expected to focus on efforts to contain the crisis in Europe, which has seen the prime ministers of Greece and Italy forced to announce plan to resign in the past week.

-Lagarde said she was hopeful that the technical details of a European Union plan to boost the European Financial Stability Fund (EFSF) to around 1 trillion euros from its present 440 billion euros (378 billion pounds) would be ready by December.
+Lagarde said she was hopeful that the technical details of a European Union plan to boost the European Financial Stability Fund (EFSF) to around 1 trillion euros from its present 440 billion euros would be ready by December.

 European policymakers are hopeful that big emerging economies, led by China, will invest some of their vast foreign exchange reserves to help end a debt crisis that has engulfed Greece threatens bigger economies such as Italy.